Everything you need to know about creating a successful Employee Recognition Program

 Using this acronym, you will be sure to provide impactful recognition every time!

-Although saying “thank you” will always be good etiquette, building a strong employee recognition program involves more moving parts.
+Although saying “thank you” will always be good etiquette, building a strong employee recognition program involves more planning and moving parts.

-Hopefully, this guide will help you put your best foot forward on your path to building a culture of recognition in your workplace.
+Hopefully, this guide will help you put your best foot forward on your path to building a strong program and a culture of recognition in your workplace.